Louis-Devlin/Louis-Devlin/README.md

-### Hi ! 👋
+## Hi ! 👋

-I'm Louis, a second year Computing and Software Development Student at the University of Plymotuh!
+I'm Louis, a final year Computer Science student at the University of Plymotuh!

+### 🔭 I’m currently working on ...
+- Well Up - A mood and habit tracking app, written in .Net, TypeScript and Python for my Final Year Project

 Programming has always been a strong interest of mine and I am always interested to learn new technologies
 <br/>